-In July to August then to September:
+July to August then to September:

 It’s winter, it’s a bit cold in the morning.
 In August, wildebeest hordes reach the Ikorongo Controlled Area, north of the Serengeti park.
 In September, more and more wildebeest migration gather in Kenya, where water is plentiful.

-In October to November:
+October to November:

 October is the driest month in Serengeti Park.
 The wildebeest are no longer there.
-They still live in Massa Mara, Kenya, where they find forage rich in nitrogen, copper, sodium and zinc.
+They still live in Masai Mara, Kenya, where they find forage rich in nitrogen, copper, sodium and zinc.
 In November, the big rainy season (masika in swahili) begins.
 Life returns to the plains.
 The herbs grow back.
 The pools fill up.
 The wildebeest then begin to descend from Maasai Mara to their starting point, the southeast of Serengeti Park.
 They will find good pastures, rich in calcium, magnesium and potassium, all necessary chemical elements for females ready to give birth.
 Their transhumance towards the south follows the line of Loliondo.

-In December to January:
+December to January:

 The huge herd now stands in the plains to the south and southeast of Serengeti Park, where the grass is short grass.
 After 8 ½ months of gestation, the females give birth to their young.
 Dozens and dozens of wild deliveries take place every day in nature.
 In a few minutes, wildebeest babies stand on their feet.
 After two days, they can even dodge the attacks of their predators, the dreadful hyenas, who will stop at nothing.
-A jaw of hyena can exert a pressure of three tons per square centimetre, fifteen times more than a crocodile.
+A jaw of hyena can exert a pressure of three tons per square centimeter, fifteen times more than a crocodile.
 A baby wildebeest for a hyena, this is a vulgar morsel of bread.
 During calving periods, hyenas attack mothers and try to snatch from their entrails the little ones being born.
 If the matrix of the wildebeest turns around, the hyenas excited by the blood are able to attack the animal by the uterus and to devour the bowels.
 Without mercy.
 Poor wildebeest.

-Little Facts about Serengeti Wildebeest Migration
+Facts about Serengeti Wildebeest Migration